 You can get a genuine Elf on The Shelf from Amazon for around £3 delivered and this can be used for many years, this naughty little fella creates an amazing buzz, the kids can't wait to get up in the morning and see what the cheeky chappy has been up to.
 You can use household objects to use as props so after the initial £3 spend you have a months worth of fun.

 This is one of my favourites, there's a new free channel called 'True Christmas' that has 24/7 Christmas movies, available on Freeview channel 424 - these can be a bit hit or miss but if you plan ahead you can work it around a good movie, alternatively, borrow a few DVDs off someone, or check out the TV listings for when the good ones are on TV in December.
 I usually do a buffet-style tea to eat on movie nights which the kids love.

 This is great for Christmas eve, whilst the location tracking element is only on Christmas Eve itself, there's a whole 'Santa's Village' open now, allowing kids to play festive games.- The kids all install it on their phones, Ipads etc. There's a few to choose from online but we have found the best is the one from Google

 5 - Free Personalised Santa Video

 These are absolutely great!
 A website called the 'Portable North Pole' lets you create and send a personalised video message from Santa.
 You simply upload photos of the child and a picture of the gift they'd most like to receive for Christmas as well as a few bits of information such as name and age.
 Then a few minutes later the most amazing video is created.
-There is options to upgrade, but I have always stuck with the free video.
+There are options to upgrade, but I have always stuck with the free video

 6 - Visit The Lights